petersn/web-sploosh-kaboom/README.md

 #### RNG Algorithm

-Wind Waker makes use of the Wichmann-Hill PRNG, presented in pseudocode as
+The Wind Waker makes use of the Wichmann-Hill PRNG, presented in pseudocode as
 follows:

 ``` C